Who do I contact with questions?

 Public parking can be found in two City of Omaha owned and operated parking facilities:

-Both of these facilities have new Park Omaha signage to identify them.
+Both of these facilities can be identified by Park Omaha signage.

 Can I add more money to my meter?

 Yes, as long as it is within the time limit for the selected meter.
-For example, if you met a friend for dinner and paid for 1 1/2 hours of time, then spotted other friends and wanted to stay longer for dessert, you could use the Park Omaha App to add more time to your meter to continue enjoying your evening.
-Once you reach three hours of time (at a three-hour meter), you cannot “plug” the meter for additional minutes.
+For example, if you met a friend for dinner and paid for 1 1/2 hours at a 2-hour meter, then spotted other friends and wanted to stay longer for dessert, you could use the Park Omaha App to add more time to your meter.
+Once you reach 2-hour time limit, you cannot "plug" the meter for additional time.
 You also can use your desktop computer to pay for metered parking and manage your account at omaha.ppprk.com/park

 Will the City install more credit card meters?